Case Study: Sequoia Capital — Why We Moved from Elasticsearch to Rockset

 Sequoia uses a combination of internal and external data to inform our decision-making process.
 We have investment professionals and data scientists, and we want our users to be able to get the data they need for their work.

 Over time, we’ve built a number of internal apps to surface data to our users.
 From a handful of users early on, we now have half our firm using our apps in some form.
 Half of our apps require transactional consistency, so they use Postgres or DynamoDB.
 The other half—about 15 tools—use Rockset for search and analytics.
-We had originally built them on Elasticsearch but switched to Rockset a year ago.
+We had originally built them on Elasticsearch but migrated to Rockset a year ago.
 We also use Retool for the front-end for our apps.

 Why did you move search and analytics from Elasticsearch to Rockset?